 - Times Union | 3/1/1986 through 4/29/2010 | Articles are indexed.
 There is no access to the full text.

 NOVELny – Provided by the New York State Library, this collection of databases is accessible to New York State residents.
 Most of these databases are described here on our page.
 Additional offerings include:

 - GALE OneFile: Educator’s Reference Complete

 The New York State Library answers questions regarding access to these databases, searching techniques, and troubleshooting.

 Ancestry.com Library Edition – Ancestry can currently be accessed from home, with your library card number, due to the COVID-19 pandemic.
 This collection, with thousands of databases and billions of indexed names, has unparalleled coverage of the United States and the United Kingdom, including census, vital, church, court, and immigration records, as well as record collections from Canada, Europe, Australia and other areas of the world!

 View two videos created by APL librarians that will introduce you to using Ancestry.com at home.

 Resources for Kids & Teens

-Kids Infobits – Contains over 100 age-appropriate magazines for grades K-5.
+GALE In Context: Elementary – Contains over 550 age-appropriate magazines for grades K-5.
 Also includes Merriam-Webster’s Elementary Dictionary, maps, flags, seals, charts, and graphs.

-Opposing Viewpoints in Context – Provides a great resource for current events, critical thinking, and writing students.
+GALE In Context: Opposing Viewpoints – Provides a great resource for current events, critical thinking, and writing students.
 Contains a range of perspectives on many important issues, with over 13,000 pro/con viewpoints.
 Includes a variety of resource types: reference, news, primary sources, multimedia, and more.